microsoft/azure-genai-design-patterns/patterns/06-classification-with-large-number-of-labels/README.md

 #### Strengths

-- Simplicity: using just instruction
+- Simplicity: using just instruction without fine-tuning
 - Flexibility to add new labels without having to retrain

 #### Limitations